julianchurchill/text-adventure/README.md

 Story - TTA2

-- On Entering the house Gruff man will keep repeating his request when you talk to him and continues to pass the chainsaw and imperator to you despite you already having in.
 - Two Oubliettes appear outside the castle gate portcullis if you don't talk to her first
 - Iron bar stays in your possession after unjamming the portcullis mechanism - should probably leave it in the mechanism